 ✵Official herbal classics and other famous herbal classics defined the herb Caulis Perillae(Perilla Stem) as the dried stem of the species (1).Perilla frutescens(L.) Britt., or (2).Perilla furtescens (L.) Britt.var.purpurascens(Hayata )H.W.Li.
 They are plants of the Perilla Linn genus, the Lamiaceae family of the Lamiales order.
 These 2 commonly used species are introduced as:

-(1).Perilla frutescens(L.)Britt.: It is commonly known as Zǐ Sū.
-Herbs annual, 30~200 cm tall.
+(1).Perilla frutescens(L.)Britt.: The plant is commonly known as Zǐ Sū.
+Annual herb, it grows up to 30~200 cm tall.
 It has a special fragrance.
-Stem erect, much-branched, purple, greenish-purple or green, obtuse tetraphenous, densely villous.
-Leaves opposite; Petiole 3~5 cm long, purplish-red or green, covered with long serrate hairs; Leaf blade broadly ovate, round or oval, triangle, oval 4~13 cm long, 2.5~10 cm wide, apex acuminate or acuminate, sometimes in short caudate, base rounded or broadly cuneate, margin coarsely serrate, sometimes serrate deep or shallow crack, two purple or purple below, only both sides were sparse hairs, along the veins of relatively dense, the leaf has a fine point oil glands; Lateral veins 7-8 pairs, lower slightly proximate, obliquely ascending.
-Inflorescences rosette, 2-flowered to one side into pseudoracemes, terminal and axillary, inflorescence densely villous; Bracts ovate, ovate-triangular or lanceolate, entire, ciliate, glandular, margin membranous; Pedicels 1~1.5 mm long, densely pilose; Calyx campanulate, ca. 3 mm long, 10 veined, outer densely pilose and with yellow glandular points, apical 5 teeth, 2 lips, upper lip broad, 3 teeth, lower lip 2 teeth, sometimes enlarged, base saccate; Corolla lip, 3~4 mm long, white or purplish red, corolla tube with hair rings, outside pilose, upper lip slightly concave, lower lip 3-lobed, lobes nearly round, middle lobes larger; 4 stamens, 2-strong, inserted in the middle of the corolla tube, scarcely extending out of the corolla, anthers 2-loculed; Disk distended anterior; Pistil 1, ovary 4-lobed, style subbasal, stigma 2-loculed; Disk distended anterior; 1 pistil, ovary 4-lobed, style basal, stigma 2-lobed.
-Nutlets subglobose, grayish-brown or brown, 1~1.3 mm in diameter, reticulated, calyx ca. 10 mm.
+The stem is erect, much-branched, purple, greenish-purple or green, obtuse tetraphenous, densely villous.
+Leaves are opposite; Petiole 3~5 cm long, purplish-red or green, covered with long serrate hairs; Leaf blade is broadly ovate, round or oval, triangle, oval 4~13 cm long, 2.5~10 cm wide, apex acuminate or acuminate, sometimes in short caudate, base rounded or broadly cuneate, margin coarsely serrate, sometimes serrate deep or shallow crack, two purple or purple below, only both sides are sparse hairs, along the veins of relatively dense, the leaf has a fine point oil gland; Lateral veins 7~8 pairs, lower slightly proximate, obliquely ascending.
+Inflorescences rosette, 2-flowered to one side into pseudoracemes, terminal and axillary, inflorescence densely villous; Bracts are ovate, ovate-triangular or lanceolate, entire, ciliate, glandular, margin membranous; Pedicels are 1~1.5 mm long, densely pilose; Calyx campanulate, ca. 3 mm long, 10 veined, outer densely pilose and with yellow glandular points, apical 5 teeth, 2 lips, upper lip broad, 3 teeth, lower lip 2 teeth, sometimes enlarged, base saccate; Corolla lip, 3~4 mm long, white or purplish red, corolla tube with hair rings, outside pilose, upper lip slightly concave, lower lip 3-lobed, lobes are nearly round, middle lobes are larger; 4 stamens, 2-strong, inserted in the middle of the corolla tube, scarcely extending out of the corolla, anthers 2-loculed; Disk distended anterior; 1 pistil, ovary 4-lobed, style subbasal, stigma 2-loculed; Disk distended anterior; 1 pistil, ovary 4-lobed, style basal, stigma 2-lobed.
+Nutlets are subglobose, grayish-brown or brown, 1~1.3 mm in diameter, reticulated, calyx ca. 10 mm.
 Its flowering period is from June to August, fruiting from July to September.

 Ecological environment: Perilla is very adaptable, not strict to the soil requirements, good drainage, sandy soil, loam, clay loam, house front and back, ditch side, fertile soil cultivation, growth is good.
 The former crop prefers vegetables.
-Fruit trees can be planted under young trees.
+It can be planted under young trees.

-(2).Perilla furtescens (L.)Britt.var.purpurascens(Hayata )H.W.Li.: It is commonly known as Yě Zǐ Sū or Wild Perilla.
-The difference of the varieties and the Perilla frutescens is Calyx small, 4~5.5 mm long, sparsely pilose below, glandular; Stem pubescent; Leaves smaller, ovate, 4.5~7.5 cm long, 2.8~5 cm wide, sparsely pilose on both sides.
-Nuts small, khaki, 1~1.5 mm in diameter.
+(2).Perilla furtescens (L.)Britt.var.purpurascens(Hayata )H.W.Li.: It is commonly known as Yě Zǐ Sū, or Wild Perilla.
+The difference of the varieties and the Perilla frutescens: Calyx is small, 4~5.5 mm long, sparsely pilose below, glandular; Stem is pubescent; Leaves are smaller, ovate, 4.5~7.5 cm long, 2.8~5 cm wide, sparsely pilose on both sides.
+Nuts are small, khaki, 1~1.5 mm in diameter.
 Its flowering period is from June to August, fruiting from July to September.